The Smooth Forcing Extension Method: A High-Order Technique for Solving Elliptic Equations on Complex Domains

 The iterations (\ref{EigProbMod}) are continued until the deviations \eqn{ d_n = \max\{|\tilde {\lambda}_{n+1} - \tilde {\lambda}_n|, \norm{u^{n+1} - u^n}_{L^2(\Omega)}\} } fall below a pre-determined tolerance $\tau$.
 In our computations, we use $\tau = 10^{-10}$ with $k = -1$ for the extension and $N = 2^9$ for the grid-size.

 The first few computed eigenvalues, over the domains considered earlier, are shown in Table \ref{evaltab}.
 The eigenvalues for the ``interior'' problems in Figures \ref{eyeshape} and \ref{diamshape} have been scaled by the areas of the domains, to make the results independent of the side-lengths or radii used.
-Their accuracy can be assessed by comparing them to analytically calculated values.
+We use boundary discretizations of type (I) for these domains because, as established in Figures \ref{lap2deye} and \ref{lap2ddiam}, this choice leads to more accurate results.
+The accuracy of these computations can be assessed by comparing them to analytically calculated values.
 For instance, the eigenvalues for the diamond in Figure \ref{diamshape} obey \eqn{ \lambda_{m,n} = \frac{\pi^2}{|\Omega|}(m^2 + n^2), \qquad m,n \in \mathbb{Z}_+. } It can be seen that the corresponding values in Table \ref{evaltab} are indeed just the appropriate multiples of $\pi^2$.